A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 California

-Under the state’s Paid Family Leave program, workers can take up to six weeks of partial pay to care for a seriously ill family member, bond with a new child, or participate in a family member’s military deployment to a foreign country.
+Under the state’s Paid Family Leave program, workers can take up to eight weeks of partial pay to care for a seriously ill family member, bond with a new child, or participate in a family member’s military deployment to a foreign country.
 Learn more about California’s Paid Family Leave.

 In addition, household employees are covered by the state’s Healthy Workplace Health Family Act.
 Full-time, part-time, temporary, or seasonal employees who work 30 or more days within a year must be given up to 40 hours (five days) of paid sick leave annually that can be used for absences due to illness; the diagnosis, care, or treatment of an existing health condition; or preventative care for the employee or an employee’s family member.